siteorigin/docs/widgets-bundle/form-building/global-widget-settings.md

 ```

 ### Retrieving a Specific Widget Global Setting
 The `get_global_settings` method features an optional string parameter that allows you to retrieve a specific setting.
 If this parameter isn't set, all settings are returned.
-Below is the above snippet modified to use this paramater.
+Below is the above snippet modified to use this parameter.

 ```php
 class MyCustomWidget extends SiteOrigin_Widget {